Download our FREE eBook

 Top Three Tax Deductions for Oil and Gas Investments

 The oil and gas industry enjoys some of the most lucrative benefits available in the U.S. tax code.
 Starting in 1986, the Federal Government introduced unique tax deductions for investors who directly fund oil and gas wells.
-This includes deductions of up to 80% of the well cost in year one, and 100% of the cost over five years.
+Thanks to a new law in place from 2018 – 2023, you can now deduct up to 100% of the well cost in year one of the investment.

 For more than three decades, wealthy Americans have used these deductions to reduce their taxable income.
 Instead of sending a check to Uncle Sam, they’ve put that money towards drilling oil and gas wells.
 The tax code also offers the opportunity to protect the future income from those wells.
 The end result: a lower tax bill today, and the potential for years of tax-advantaged income streams in the future.